GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex4_assembly.md

 ### Basic assembly parameters

 For any assembler, there are a **_lot_** of parameters that can be fine-tuned depending on your data.
-As no two data sets are the same, it is almost impossible to predict which parameter combinations will yield the best outcome for your data set.
-That said, assembly can be quite a resource-intensive process and it is generally not practical to test every permutation of parameter value with your data.
+As no two data sets are the same, it is almost impossible to predict which parameter combinations will yield the best outcome for your dataset.
+That said,an assembly can be quite a resource-intensive process and it is generally not practical to test every permutation of parameter value with your data.
 In genomics, the saying goes that the best assembly is the one that answers your question.
-As long as the data you are receiving is meaningful to the hypothesis you are seeking to address then your assembly is as good as it needs to be.
+As long as the data you are receiving is meaningful to the hypothesis you are seeking to address, then your assembly is as good as it needs to be.

 Generally speaking, assemblers are developed in a way where they run with default parameters that have been empirically demonstrated to produce the best outcome **_on average_** across multiple data sets.
 For most purposes, there is not a lot of need to change these, but some parameters that we would always want to look at include: